alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/add_data.md

 Local authorities must publish senior staff data in a [different format](http://schemas.opendata.esd.org.uk/OrganisationStructure).

-For detailed policy guidance about publishing organograms, email the Cabinet Office transparency team at <transparencydatateam@cabinetoffice.gov.uk>.

 ### When to publish organograms

 You must publish the data twice a year.
 Take a ‘snapshot’ of the roles on 31 March and 6 September and publish them on data.gov.uk by 6 June and 6 December respectively.